Are you one of the thousands of Americans with a lingering fungal infection?

 Not too bad for a class of fats that I believe have been wrongly vilified over the last few decades.

 While caprylic acid and its monocaprylin form may be more potent for Candida infections, monolaurin may be more well tolerated at higher dosages.
 Monolaurin is also more selective, meaning that it focuses on the bad guys and leaves the good guys.
 Monolaurin also offers a wider spectrum of anti-fungal, antibacterial and antiviral activity than caprylic acid.
 In addition to being more selective, monolaurin has not been found to contribute to microbial resistance.

 If you have fungal overgrowth, there's higher risk that dormant viruses may become active, or bacterial overgrowth also exists.
 This makes monolaurin interesting because not only has it demonstrated anti-Candida properties in research, it may also offer support for any co-existing bacterial and viral infections, as well as synergy with other anti-fungal medications (23; 24; 25).

 A small human study was conducted in 2010 involving twenty-six women with Candida Vaginitis.
 The women applied an intra-vaginal gel containing monolaurin twice a day for two days.
 After the two days, vaginal swabs were collected and showed an inhibition of Candida growth, but growth of healthy lactobacillus in the vagina was not affected (26).

-The largest supplier of pure monolaurin is Lauricidin - but capsule versions are also available.
+The largest and most recommended supplier of pure monolaurin is Lauricidin.

 With the rise of chronic disease, fungal overgrowth will slowly make its way into the mainstream headlines.
 The issues of antibiotic and anti-fungal resistance are serious problems that will require new answers for 21st century healthcare.